Franzzzzzzzz/NDDEM/visualise/docs/intro.md

 ### Usage
 1. Navigate to the main github directory and run `node server.js` or `python server.py` or `./Texturing/TexturingServer` to start a web server which will be used to serve local files.
 2. Open `visualise/index.html` in chrome or firefox.
-Supermedium is recommended if you want to use VR.
 3. Visualisation flags can either be hardcoded in `index.html` or can be set via the URL, for example: `index.html?fname=SpinnerD5&view_mode=rotations2`

 ### Flags: